fahadahamad1/Awesome_Chocolate_SQL_Project/README.md

---> This Project included Awesome Chocolate detailed analysis in MySQL.
+--> This Project holds all Awesome Chocolate detailed sales analysis in MySQL.